rovio/rovio-ingest/README.md

 ## Software requirements

 rovio-ingest requires
+* Apache Spark 3*
 * JDK8 (8u92+ or later).
 * Linux or MacOS.
 * Git repo must be cloned under a path that doesn't have spaces.

+*) Spark 2 is not supported, but feel free to create a Github issue if you would need that.

 ## Motivation